angelaarriero/Systematic_errors_in_spectral_measurements_TMS/README.md

 #General Documents folder: It contains the nominal values of the TMS components and also other functions required to operate the code.

 The GitHub viewer sometimes has trouble displaying the contents of Jupyter files online.
-I suggest using the platform https://nbviewer.org/ to view the content, or click here: https://nbviewer.org/github/angelaarriero/Systematic_errors_in_spectral_measurements_TMS/tree/main/
+I suggest using the platform https://nbviewer.org/ to view the content